Practice Operations

 Operational drag usually shows up as missed handoffs, duplicated work, unclear accountability, and teams that are working hard without a stable operating rhythm underneath them.

-This work is most valuable when the operating issue spans more than one role and no one can solve it alone.
+Most valuable when the operating issue spans more than one role and no one can solve it alone.

 • Practices growing faster than their internal workflow structure